lena0204/memobar/README.md

 Android application showing to-dos persistently as notification

 ### Features
-* To-dos can be added and edited
+* To-dos can be added, edited and removed
+* List is sorted by latest content changes
+* Visibility is controlled via a checkbox

 ### Planned Features
-* To-dos can be removed
 * Marked to-dos are shown as notification
-* Easily managed which to-dos are shown as notification
 * Theme changer (at minimum between light and dark)
 * Export and import of backups